awesome-open-source/capacitor-opensource-plugins/README.md

 - 👋 Hi, I’m @capacitor-opensource-plugins

+   I have a neat OTA update plugin at https://hotcodepush.com.
+You can get a business plan a lot cheaper than other providers, or host yourself and muddle along with free open source goodness!

 - 👀 I’m interested in ...

    hybrid mobile apps, particularly Quasar Framework, Framework7 and Ionic Framework, all running with Ionic Capacitor.